MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/quickstart-python-data-structures.md

 > [!div class="nextstepaction"]
 > [Write advanced Python functions with SQL Server Machine Learning Services](quickstart-python-functions.md)

-For more information on SQL Server Machine Learning Services, see:
+For more information on using Python in SQL Server Machine Learning Services, see:

 - [Create and score a predictive model in Python](quickstart-python-train-score-model.md)
 - [What is SQL Server Machine Learning Services (Python and R)?](../what-is-sql-server-machine-learning.md)